 Q: When can I enrol?

-Yes !
+Yes!
 We currently have students all over the world studying with the college.
 With todays technology distance is no barrier at all.
-Additional charges for delivery of paper course materials will apply if required.
+Additional charges for delivery of course materials will apply.

 If you require any further information on this course then please call our administration team on 0121 288 0181 and we will be happy to help you as much as we can.
 Alternatively complete the information request form below and one of our friendly advisors will contact you.

-UK Student can choose to pay their course fees in full upon enrolment (£499.00) or take out a pay as you study plan as follows.
+UK Student can choose to pay their course fees in full upon enrolment (£369.00) or take out a pay as you study plan as follows.
 (Course supplied in paper format)